HAG87/atelierbump-site/_tools/vp-composition.md

 ![vp?guides](/assets/images/vp-guides.png)

-This tool is intended to be of aid when composing shots. easily draw common photographic grids, reference and perspective lines to help compose the perfect shot.
+This tool is intended to be of aid when composing shots.
+Easily draw common photographic grids, reference and perspective lines to help compose the perfect shot.

 ## Features